Fence Required?

 Arizona's law is notable for requiring a fully separate 4-sided barrier — meaning the house cannot serve as one side of the enclosure.
 This makes Arizona's requirements stricter than Florida's and most other state laws.

 Maricopa County (Phoenix metro) and Pima County (Tucson) have dedicated pool barrier inspection programs and actively enforce compliance.
-Violations of Arizona's child drowning prevention statutes are classified as a Class 1 misdemeanor.
+Violations are classified as a Class 1 misdemeanor, with fines up to $2,500.
+First-time violators typically receive a 45-day notice to comply and must complete an approved pool safety course as a condition of compliance.
+Repeat violations are not eligible for the grace period.

 City & County Variations in Arizona